mannansiddiqui/Deploy-Django-app-with-postgres-nginx-and-gunicorn/README.md

 #### Description:

-- Launch an EC2 server.
+• Launch an EC2 instance.
-- Install the dependencies to run the Django app.
+• Install the necessary dependencies to run the Django application.
-- Use Postgres as a database.
+• Utilize Postgres as the database.
-- Create a Django app and deploy it on the server.
+• Create a Django application and deploy it on the instance.

-#### Step-1: Launch an EC2 server
+#### Step-1: Launch an EC2 instance.

 Firstly, log in to the AWS management console.